DSchroer/schroer.ca/source/about/index.md

 My work at IBM focused on the QRadar SIEM.
 I assisted the integrations team in maintaining existing product integrations and in developing new ones for upcoming security appliances.

-* Performed a tier 3 support role, fixing issues that occurred between third party devices and QRadar
+* Performed tier 3 support, fixing issues that occurred between third party devices and QRadar
 * Added support in QRadar for a new family of devices
-* Became more familiar with Regex than I would have liked
+* Became very proficient in Regex
 ### [BIDS: Tender Publications Limited](http://www.bids.ca/)

 <div class='job-details' markdown='1'>